tasninanika/tasninanika/README.md

 # 💫 About Me:
-Hello, This is Jarin Tasnin.
-I'm currently studying B.Sc in CSE.
+Hello, this is Jarin Tasnin.
+I'm currently pursuing a B.Sc in CSE.
 I’m passionate about creating websites, coding, and constantly exploring new things.
 Whether it’s building dynamic web applications or learning the latest technologies, I love solving problems through code and expanding my skill set.
 Every new project is an opportunity to grow and challenge myself.
+I’m also an active participant on Codeforces, currently holding the Pupil rank — always striving to sharpen my problem-solving abilities and climb higher in the competitive programming world!

 ## 🌐 Socials: